jbriceno-jaen/kraken-example/DEPLOYMENT.md

 2. Ensure `DATABASE_URL` is added for all environments
 3. Redeploy after adding variables

-### Clerk Authentication Issues
+### NextAuth Issues

 If sign-in doesn't work:
-1. Check Clerk dashboard → Allowed domains
+1. Check that `NEXTAUTH_SECRET` is set and is a secure random string
-2. Add your Vercel domain
+2. Verify `NEXTAUTH_URL` matches your Vercel domain
-3. Verify environment variables are set correctly
+3. Ensure environment variables are set correctly
+4. Check browser console for errors

 ### Build Errors

 If build fails:
 1. Check build logs in Vercel dashboard
 2. Ensure all dependencies are in `package.json`
-3. Check for TypeScript errors locally first
+3. Check for TypeScript errors locally first: `npm run build`

+### Database Schema Issues

+If database operations fail:
+1. Verify `DATABASE_URL` is correct
+2. Check Neon database is active (not paused)
+3. Run `npm run db:push` locally to ensure schema is up to date
+4. Check Neon dashboard for connection issues

 ## Free Tier Limits